 Georgia Organics is developing a generation of adventurous and conscious eaters by working with school district leaders, school nutrition staff, educators, farmers and

 community members to engage kids across Georgia in farm to school activities, such as tending school gardens, serving locally sourced school meals, conducting taste-tests, and incorporating gardening and nutrition lessons into standards-based curriculum.
-We founded the state’s first farm to school program in 2007, initiated the Georgia Farm to School Alliance and is Georgia’s co-lead for the National Farm to School Network.
+We founded the state’s first farm to school program in 2007, initiated the Georgia Farm to School Alliance and is Georgia’s lead for the National Farm to School Network.
 We provide hands-on training for educators and school nutrition staff and coordinate Georgia’s October Farm to School Month campaign.
-Georgia Organics partners with Georgia’s Departments of Agriculture, Public Health, and Education to coordinate the annual Golden Radish Awards, honoring school districts for their farm to school successes and encouraging the expansion of farm to school into new districts.
+Georgia Organics partners with University of Georgia Extension and Georgia’s Departments of Agriculture, Public Health, and Education to coordinate the annual Golden Radish Awards, honoring school districts for their farm to school successes and encouraging the expansion of farm to school into new districts.
 Georgia Organics is the State Partner for FoodCorps, a nationwide team of AmeriCorps leaders who connect kids to real food and help them grow up healthy.
 FoodCorps places emerging leaders into limited-resource schools for a year of service.